austriapro/ebinterface-ubl-mapping/README.md

 # News and noteworthy

+* v5.3.2 - work in progress
+    * Removed Peppol BIS v2 mapping of `InvoiceRecipientsBillerID`
+    * Added the exception fixes of 5.3.1 also to CreditNote mapping
 * v5.3.1 - 2025-06-26
     * Fixed potential exception, if an ebInterface has no line extension amount
 * v5.3.0 - 2025-05-04